gramineproject/gramine/Documentation/attestation.rst

    :target: ./img/ratls-interoperable.svg
    :alt: Figure: The X.509 certificate generated by RA-TLS (standardized)

-The diagram above shows the standard X.509 certificate generated by RA-TLS (the diagram shows the DCAP based RA-TLS certificate, but the EPID based RA-TLS certificate is conceptually similar).
+The diagram above shows the standard X.509 certificate generated by RA-TLS.
 This certificate is self-signed because the actual chain of trust is stored in the Intel SGX certificates embedded in the SGX quote.

 The most important concept behind the RA-TLS certificate is that it embeds the SGX quote (in the standardized X.509 extension field with the TCG DICE "tagged